Chart Color Schemes

 Population

-As of Feb 2026, the population of the suburb of Mitcham (SA) is estimated at around 2,265 people.
-This reflects an increase of 433 people since the 2021 Census, which reported a population of 1,832 people.
-The change is inferred from the resident population of 2,237, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 9 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,272 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Mitcham's growth of 23.6% since the 2021 census exceeded that of the SA3 area (5.0%) and the SA4 region, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration.
+As of May 2026, the estimated population of the suburb of Mitcham (SA) is around 2,491.
+This reflects an increase of 659 people since the 2021 Census, which reported a population of 1,832 people.
+The change is inferred from the resident population of 2,490 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2025) and an additional 9 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,399 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Mitcham's 36.0% growth since the 2021 census exceeded the SA3 area (5.6%), along with the SA4 region, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Anticipating future population dynamics, lower quartile growth is anticipated for Australian statistical areas.
-The area is expected to increase by 89 persons to 2041 based on aggregated SA2-level projections, reflecting a decrease of 12.0% in total over the 17 years.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 and based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Future population dynamics anticipate an above median population growth for statistical areas analysed by AreaSearch, with the area expected to increase by 342 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 13.7% in total over the 16 years.

 Frequently Asked Questions - Population